 Citroen C4 interior dimensions

-The Citroen C4 is a respectably spacious family car that can easily carry four people on long journeys.
+The Citroen C4’s interior is spacious enough to be able to easily carry four people on long journeys.
 Fill the rear seats, however, and your passengers will need regular breaks to stretch their legs – the back isn’t quite as commodious as its VW Golf and Ford Focus rivals.

 Shoulder room is adequate but the swooping roofline cuts noticeably into the available headroom.
 Up front, however, things are noticeably more spacious and comfortable – the C4 is certainly on par with its closest competitors.